edwinOursel/golang-training/README.md

 The idea behind this project is to help mastering golang.

+First, you want to install go on your machine: https://golang.org/dl/

-You can refer to this documentation to start a project from scratch: https://golang.org/doc/code
+Then, you can refer to this documentation to start a project from scratch: https://golang.org/doc/code

 If you are using VSCode, you might want to install the extension: Go for VS Code